mohammad-re2004/crypto-bazzar-MVVM-Clean-Architecture-/README.md

 # 🪙 Crypto Bazar

-A modern Flutter application that provides real-time cryptocurrency prices*, built using **Clean Architecture** and **BLOC state management** for scalability and maintainability.
+A modern Flutter application that provides real-time cryptocurrency prices built using **Clean Architecture** and **BLOC state management** for scalability and maintainability.

 ---